smarthomejunkie/Ulanzi-Awtrix-BluePrints/README.md

 # How to install
 1. Upload the smarthomejunkie folder into the /config/blueprints/automations folder in Home Assistant
-2. After uploading the Blueprints, go to Developer Tools > YAML tab and click AUTOMATIONS
+2. After uploading the Blueprints, go to Developer Tools > YAML tab and click AUTOMATIONS.
+Your existing automations will still work.

 # How to use
 There are 7 Blueprints to control your Ulanzi Desktop Clock using Awtrix.
 Each automation that you create with a Blueprint needs a toggle helper to turn the notification or app on or off.
 Don't forget to create a toggle (or number) helper for each automation that you create with these Blueprints!